unlock-protocol/unlock/smart-contracts/published-npm-modules/V7/README.md

 # Unlock ABI v1.3

-This npm module includes the ABI and interfaces for the smart contracts Unlock.sol and PublicLock.sol for v7 The smart contracts have been compiled as of commit 5d3ed751 .
+This npm module includes the ABI and interfaces for the smart contracts Unlock.sol and PublicLock.sol for v7 The smart contracts have been compiled as of commit 10632fca .

 Changelog:

 ```
+10632fca Removing remnants of Owner (#6328)
 5d3ed751 Finish removing Ownable (#6326)
 9e6a335d Migrate Transfer/LockCore to use LockManager (#6317)
 bc2925b8 Push Initializable to the top level only (#6311)